 Yellow eyes, flaccid handshake.
 Dressed like a typical Spanish fascist from the 40s.

 He takes us up to a flat that smells like decades worth of mold and had old movie posters on the dark-painted walls.
-850 euros.
+850 euros a month.

 This flat search is already looking dismal.

 When we seem unimpressed with the first option, Butjolez takes us to another flat just around the corner, in his car.

 It’s much nicer.
 1050€ a month.
 We sit at the table to talk turkey.

 Then he asks for the second time what we do for a living.